 - Ferocity is for DPS pets.
 They can tank a couple of mobs just fine, but their main job is damage.
 Generally, in raids, your pet will be Ferocity.
 As you go up in levels they don’t hold aggro as well as they do at earlier levels, but your skills should be such that this won’t matter.
 Much.

 - Tenacity is the build that your tanking pets will have.
 These pets will keep the attentions of several mobs, and survive, while you burn them down.
 A few Hunters even tank dungeons with these pets and then make the boss into a pet, such as with King Dred.

 - Cunning pets have certain special abilities that are useful in particular situations.

 Petopia has lots of info on Hunter pets.

 Different pets require different foods.
 Some want veggies, some want meat, and you get to provide the food.
 (Sorry, but other players don’t count as “meat.”)
 You’ll have to either kill stuff, go fishing, or buy the food from the various vendors (such as fruit or meat sellers.)
-See the links above for pet lists and which foods they require.
 Higher level foods heal your pet for more than lower level foods.

 Other Pet notes: